 - Enrolled students who do not have the capability to access e-mail off campus will be able to access it on campus in locations such as the library, college service centers, campus kiosks, etc.

 - It is the student’s responsibility to read e-mail correspondence frequently and consistently.
 The University recommends students read e-mails at least once a day.

 - Faculty may require the use of e-mail for completion of course work.

-- E-mail aliases are classified as directory information and may be listed in University of Houston directories unless students have a valid Request to Withhold or Release Public Information form on file in the Registrar’s Office.
+- E-mail aliases are classified as directory information and may be listed in University of Houston directories unless students have set FERPA/Directory restrictions in their myUH account or they have a valid Request to Withhold or Release Public Information form on file in the Office of the University Registrar.
 Distribution of e-mail addresses both within the University and outside the University will follow the same guidelines that apply to other directory information.

 - Official university communications sent by e-mail are subject to the same privacy and records retention requirements and policies as other official university communications.

-- Responsibility for implementation and administration of this policy rests with the Executive Associate Vice President for Academic and Faculty Affairs.
+- Responsibility for implementation and administration of this policy rests with the Senior Vice President for Academic Affairs.